 The Client’s Business is Key

-TDK knows that the client's business has to drive the approach; a successful outsourced IT project requires business and IT working together to reach a common goal: solving a business problem with technology.
+A successful outsourced IT project requires business and IT working together to reach a common goal: solving a business problem with technology.

 Meeting Specific Needs That Integrate Easily

-Sometimes when an IT firm is selling a software product, a modifiable software template, or even a software development process, they tend to treat their clients more like a “customer” than a “partner”.
-These firms are often willing to provide their ‘customers’ with subpar solutions to ‘save money’.
+It is true that IT firms selling a software product, a modifiable software template, or even a software development process tend to treat their clients more like a ‘customer’ than a ‘partner’.

 David Kocs explains the difference between TDK and these firms: “We will not have a killer app that we need to sell you.
 We don't have a software template that addresses most of the functionality you need and then develop the rest.
-We design applications that meet all your specific IT needs and are easily integrated with other systems you may have in place.”
+We design applications that meet all your specific business needs and are easily integrated with other systems you may have in place.”

-Kristin Tucker says this is why TDK “starts by first learning about a company - its operations, processes and goals - because with a business-first approach, better IT solutions just naturally follow”.
+Kristin Tucker says this is why TDK “starts by first learning about a company - its operations, processes and goals - because with a business-first approach, better IT solutions just naturally follow.”

-We agree with David Wright when he says “IT projects should not have buyers and sellers; they should have teams of business and IT people working together to reach a common goal”, even in the context of IT project outsourcing.
+Outsourcing software development can be a beneficial option for clients in many scenarios.
+IT projects should have teams of business and IT people collaborating to reach a common goal.
 Sure, TDK may miss out on some projects because it recommends an ideal solution which will work right the first time as opposed to a cookie cutter solution which costs less.
-But we are interested in creating long term mutually beneficial business relationships over generating short term sales.
+But TDK is interested in creating long term, mutually beneficial business relationships rather than generating short term sales.